|| Home | About | Undergraduate | Postgraduate | Staff | Research | Current Students | News & Events | Contact Us ||

-This module is central to the MA/LLM in bioethics and Medical Law because it contextualises medical law as discrete legal speciality.
-The module introduces students to legal concepts like tort and crime as they relate to medical law and to the ethical principles associated with medical law, such as paternalism and autonomy.
+This module is comusory to students on the MA/LLM in bioethics and Medical Law.
+It introduces students to legal concepts such as tort and crime as they relate to medical law, and to the ethical principles associated with medical law, including autonomy and rights.
 These will be expanded upon in subsequent modules.
-Students will begin to develop skills in various methods of legal research, writing and presentation which are vital to the programme as a whole.
+Students will begin to develop skills in various methods of legal research, writing and presentation which are vital to the degree programme as a whole.
 Substantive topics through which these concepts and skills will be introduced include:

 This module critically discusses a range of ethical and legal issues applicable to global health, threats to global health and international markets in organs/tissues: expresses an understanding of legal and philosophical definitions of health rights and how they are related; apply their understanding of abstract theoretical issues to ‘real life’ examples: critically discusses the various and current governance debates about commodification of tissues treatment, health tourism, the adjudication of health care rights and the reconceptualization of public health; reflect in a rigours way upon the advantages and limitation of plural systems of norm and law production at an international level legislation.

 Intellectual Property.
 Intellectual property basically examines the legal protection of the expression of ideas.
 The study of intellectual property is increasingly important in an age in which creative and technical innovation is fundamental to economic development.
 This course provides an introduction to the key legal principles and political issues underpinning intellectual property protection.